-So you've had an Achilles tear?
-Follow these principles to get yourself back to action efficiently.
+So you’ve had an Achilles tear?
+Follow these principles to get yourself back to action.

 It can be discouraging to athletes when a tear or rupture of the Achilles tendon occurs.
-But even if surgery is required there is a silver-lining knowing that there are some tried-and-true protocols to follow that can get an athlete back to pre-injury performance.
-You can take control of your rehabilitation process by following these simple steps:
+But even if surgery is required, there is a silver-lining knowing that there are some tried-and-true protocols to follow that can get athletes back to pre-injury performance.
+Take control of the rehabilitation process by following these simple protocols:

 1. Foot Position

-Foot position matters because everted feet place extra strain on the Achilles tendon during impact exercises like sprinting and jumping.
-Everted feet place more torque on the tendon during impact exercises, making it more vulnerable to tears and ruptures.
-Everted feet are also subject to more pronation, placing the tendon on a mild stretch, and resulting in the same vulnerability.
+Foot position matters because everted feet may place extra strain on the Achilles tendon during impact forces like the ones that the the feet encounter during sprinting and jumping which are called, “tensile forces.”
+Everted feet place more torque on the tendon during these types of exercises, making it more vulnerable to tears and ruptures.
+Everted feet are also subject to more foot pronation, placing the tendon on a mild stretch, and resulting in the same vulnerability.
 If this is you, you can work on improving your foot position and getting it closer to neutral by performing soft-tissue work on the Deep 6 and the Peroneal group.
 The Deep 6 are muscles deep within the hip joint that control the rotation of the femur (leg bone) at the hip.
-The Peroneals are muscles located along the outside of the shins and can pull the foot out of a neutral position and into eversion, as well.
-Reducing the tonicity in these muscles, followed by strengthening the muscles in the sole of the foot, can help return the foot to a more neutral position which is safer for the Achilles during sprinting and jumping.
+The Peroneals are muscles located along the outside of the lower shins and can pull the foot out of a neutral position and into eversion.
+Reducing the tone in these muscles, followed by strengthening the muscles in the sole of the foot, can help return the foot to a more neutral position which is safer for the Achilles during sprinting and jumping.

 A. Everted Foot:

 B. Release the Deep 6 through the side of the hips: